aau-claaudia/hpc/docs/ucloud/guides/application-guides/Voyant-Tools.md

 <br>

-Here’s a link to the different type of analysis called “skins”  [Click Here] (https://voyant-tools.org/docs/tutorial-tools_.html)
+Here’s a link to the different types of “skins”  [Click Here] (https://voyant-tools.org/docs/tutorial-tools_.html)

-You can edit the list of “stop words” so the tools will not include the stop words.
+You can edit the list of “stopwords” so the tools will not include the stopwords.
 Click on “Define options for this tool”

 <br>